Louvain method: Disadvantages

+Both the resolution limit of modularity and the arbitrarily badly connected community problem are further exasperated by each iteration of the algorithm.
+Ultimately, the only thing the Louvain algorithm guarantees is that the resulting communities cannot be merged further; in other words, they're well-separated.
+To avoid the problems that arise from arbitrarily badly connected communities and the resolution limit of modularity, it is recommended to use the Leiden algorithm instead, as its refinement phase and other various adjustments have corrected these issues.

-Comparison to other methods
+Comparison to other methods of non-overlapping community detection

 When comparing modularity optimization methods, the two measures of importance are the speed and the resulting modularity value.
 A higher speed is better as it shows a method is more efficient than others and a higher modularity value is desirable as it points to having better-defined communities.

 The compared methods are, the algorithm of Clauset, Newman, and Moore, Pons and Latapy, and Wakita and Tsurumi.